whisper-project/in-my-voice.client.swift/docs/instructions.md

 ### Listen Conversations

 The Whisper app keeps track of every conversation a Listener has ever been admitted to.
 To see this history, long-press the Listen button: this will bring up a screen that lists all of your admitted conversations (with the most recently used on top).
 From this screen, you can rejoin any of the conversations simply by clicking the ear icon next to the conversation name.
-You can also share the link to this conversation with other potential listeners (by clicking the share icon next to the name).
+You can also share the link to this conversation with other potential listeners by clicking the share icon next to the name.
 Finally, you can tell the app to forget about this conversation by clicking the delete icon next to the name.
 Once you have deleted a conversation, if you ever want to rejoin it, you will need someone to send you a listen link for it, and you will be asked if you want to accept entry into the conversation.

+If you receive a listen link from someone but clicking on that link doesn’t automatically open the conversation in the Whisper app (e.g., nothing might happen, or the conversation might open in your browser), you can use the ‘+’ button in the upper right of the Listen Conversations window to open that link.
+First copy the link, and then hit the ‘+’ button: that should start listening.
+If it doesn’t, try pasting the link into the text area that appears and hit the “Join” button at the bottom.
+It will either join the conversation or tell you that something is wrong with the link.

 ## Favorites